robertjchristian/MRC/MRC37.md

 - By the 15th - Maintainers will accept or reject new bidsSub
 - By the 31st - Contributors submit a Proof of Contribution (see forms) describing a delivered contribution add the normal information on Github to the snapshot file for that month.

-Snapshot files can be found in [Contributions](https://github.com/MorpheusAIs/Docs/tree/main/Contributions)

-This schedule was also added to [Code Best Practices](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Code%20Providers/Code%20Contributor%20Best%20Practices.md)

 ###### Forms
 1. Bid for Weights:  https://forms.gle/51Bsd4QWoURAXEc7A
 2. Proof of contribution  https://forms.gle/51Bsd4QWoURAXEc7A

 (These forms are R&D versions, pre MOR.Software)
-#### Natural alignment with the phases of Bootstrapping.
-This solution presently recognizes four phases of weight assessment.
-Weights are protected differently based on these classifications.
-##### Phase One - Zero reward mechanism.
-This is loosely defined by the areas that were important enough at the time to become MRIs.
-This was the  period of greatest risk to the contributor.
-##### Phase Two - Post signaling, pre-liquidity.
-This roughly overlaps with the Bootstrapping period between Feb 8, and May 8, 2024.
-Covers weights that rewarded contributions needed to build community momentum
-##### Phase Three - Fixed Market Reward
-Marked as starting when tokens could be swapped on Uniswap, and risk of reward was eliminated.
-##### Phase Four - Recycled Rewards
-After all weights have been initially rewarded and begin to be recycled for new contributions.
-This assumes that the Community Bucket contract (based on the white paper)  is able to reward continued efforts aligned with Phase 2.
-##### Boundaries
-Weights allocated in Phase One that required blind faith in the project cannot be recycled.
-Weights allocated in Phase Two may be scrutinized after twelve months.
-Weights allocated in Phases Three and Four will have Fixed Weight Time Minimums negotiated between MRI Maintainers and Contributors within the workflow of the schedule above.

 #### Existing weights
 None required
 #### New Weights